 BMW Transmission Problems Explained

-If your BMW transmission has problems such as getting stuck in failsafe mode, slipping, or won’t change gears, don’t panic.
-In this article, we go over some of the most common problems that cause BMW transmission problems and how to troubleshoot BMW transmission using the YOUCANIC full system diagnostic scanner.
+Are you having problems with your BMW transmission, such as getting stuck in failsafe or default mode, clutch slipping, or being unable to shift gears?
+In this article, we discuss some of the most common problems that cause BMW transmission problems and how to troubleshoot them using an OBD-II full system diagnostic scanner.

 The most common problems that cause a BMW transmission to malfunction include the following:

-- Low transmission fluid level – The vehicle will drive OK and then go into limp mode.
-Fluid leaking around the oil pan gasket or wire harness plug to the transmission is common on high-mileage BMW vehicles.
+- Low transmission fluid level: The vehicle will drive OK but go into limp mode.
+Fluid leaking around the oil pan gasket or wire harness plug to the transmission is standard on high-mileage BMW vehicles.

-- Defective mechatronic unit – A prevalent issue is a faulty valve body, also known as mechatronic units in BMW terms.
+- Defective mechatronic unit—A prevalent issue is a faulty valve body, also known as a mechatronic unit in BMW terms.
 The vehicle will no longer change gears and throw warning messages on the dashboard.

-- Battery too weak– low voltage is a common reason a BMW gets stuck in gear.
+- The battery is too weak- low voltage is a common reason a BMW gets stuck in gear.

-- Faulty alternator regulator – Transmission problems are sometimes caused due to a bad voltage regulator mounted on the alternator.
+- Faulty alternator regulator – Transmission problems are sometimes caused by a bad voltage regulator mounted on the alternator.

-- Faulty MAF sensor – You may experience transmission issues such as erratic shifting between gear changes.
+- Faulty MAF sensor – You may experience issues such as erratic shifting between gear changes.

 Common BMW Transmission Warnings & Symptoms